 For patients, the benefits of neurointerventional surgery (also commonly known as interventional neuroradiology) include smaller incisions, less risk, faster recovery and less pain than traditional surgery.
-Our team provides neurointerventional surgical care for many conditions that previously were untreatable or required more invasive, open surgical techniques.
+We provide neurointerventional surgical care for many conditions that previously were untreatable or required more invasive, open surgical techniques.

 Neuroendovascular Surgical Procedures